 Fondly known by locals simply as ‘Casa’, the capital of Morocco is the industrial, economic and cultural heart of this remarkable country, as well as its most cosmopolitan, liberal and progressive city.
 Whilst most visitors overlook Casablanca in favour of Morocco’s more popular and exotic cities, this sprawling metropolis has plenty to offer the discerning traveller and has many hidden historical and cultural gems just waiting to be discovered.
 The city is famous for its spectacular Art Deco and Moorish Revival architecture, constructed during the Colonial Period.
 Explore the Old Medina, a tiny, ancient, walled village; the impressive King Hassan II Mosque; its ornate rooms, masterfully tiled floors and intricately carved wooden ceilings of the Hispanic-Moorish Mahkama du Pacha.
+Explore the Old Medina and Hassan II Mosque, of the most impressive sites in Casablanca.
+Opened in 1993 after 7 Years of construction work of dozens of Moroccan architects and thousands of workers from all over the kingdom, this mosque has the tallest Minaret on the planet and is the 3rd largest mosque in the world.
+The huge building is partly on land and partly on sea, and in one area, water can be seen through a glass floor.
+It is one of the only religious sites open to non-Muslims.
+Later, you will leave Casablanca and drive north along the coast to Rabat, the capital of Morocco and its Imperial city.
+The evening is at leisure.
 Why not simply watch the world go by at one of the many ocean-view cafes along the waterfront boulevard.

 Overnight Odyssee Center Hotel or similar